 The Group's revenue consists primarily of revenues from its client contracts with healthcare providers for the provision and support of the Oneview Solution.
 Revenue comprises the fair value of the consideration received or receivable for the sale of products and services in the ordinary course of the Group's activities.
 Revenue is shown net of value-added-tax (VAT) and discounts.
 The Group recognises revenue when the amount of revenue can be reliably measured, it is probable that future economic benefits will flow to the entity and when specific criteria have been met for each of the Group's activities as described below.
-Where a performance obligation is satisfied but the client has not yet been billed, this is recognised as a deferred contract asset within Trade and Other Receivables.
+Where a performance obligation is satisfied but the client has not yet been billed, this is recognised as a deferred contract asset.
 When consideration is received in advance of work being performed, or amounts billed to a client are in excess of revenue recognised on the contract, this is recognised as deferred income.

+i.
 Software usage and content

 Software usage and content revenue is earned from the use of the Group's solution by its clients.
 Revenue is earned by charging a fee based on the number of beds for which the Oneview Solution is installed and is charged on a daily basis.
 This daily charge may vary depending on the level of functionality and content provided.
-Revenue is recognised rateably over the life of the contract and commences following completion of user acceptance testing (UAT) by the client.